bitrise-io/devcenter/_articles/en/deploy/deploy-apps-to-applivery-from-bitrise.md

 [Applivery](https://www.applivery.com) is a mobile app distribution platform for iOS and Android that provides a powerful mobile app management and distribution system to simplify app delivery for both testers and employees, with a focus on an easy-to-use experience.

-Applivery has many features to **better manage your in-development and production-ready Apps** that will help speed up your development, get better feedback and develiver better applications.
+Applivery has many features to better manage your in-development and production-ready apps that will help speed up your development, get better feedback and deliver better applications.

 Some of the features are: